RohitKc123/Data-Sample/README.md

 This project demonstrates a typical ETL (Extract, Transform, Load) pipeline for COVID-19 data analysis:

 - **Extract**: Downloads COVID-19 data from Our World in Data (OWID) public dataset
-- **Transform**: Uses PySpark to clean, filter, and calculate rolling averages
+- **Transform**: Uses Pandas to clean, filter, and calculate rolling averages
 - **Load**: Stores processed data in PostgreSQL database

 ## Data Source